Why UP Education’s

 We run professional development workshops for our teachers continuously, to bring their existing knowledge together with new software to provide you with the best possible online learning experience.

 There is no reason for you to fall behind, as you will be studying at the same pace as your classmates in New Zealand.
 You will be working with these students on projects and presentations together.
-Students can also contact their teacher anytime in the school day through the chat or video on Microsoft Teams
+Students can also contact their teacher anytime in the school day through the chat or video on Microsoft Teams or in emails.

 You will have access to our video links showing all the subjects to choose from, explained by your teachers.
 Selecting the most appropriate subjects will be part of your orientation.